exoticorn/microw8/README.md

 -l LEVEL, --level LEVEL : Compression level (0-9).
 Higher compression levels are really slow.

+uw8 unpack <infile> <outfile>

+Unpacks a MicroW8 module into a standard WebAssembly module.

+uw8 compile [<options>] <infile> <outfile>

+Compiles a CurlyWas source file to a standard WebAssembly module.
+Most useful together with the --debug option to get a module that works well in the Chrome debugger.

+Options:

+-d, --debug             : Generate a name section to help debugging

 uw8 filter-exports <infile> <outfile>

 Reads a binary WebAssembly module, removes all exports not used by the MicroW8 platform + everything that is unreachable without those exports and writes the resulting module to <outfile>.